How Long Does Diesel Fuel Last?

 What Causes Diesel Fuel to Get Contaminated?

-- Water Ingress: If the tank is leaking or not full, water gets inside it and mixes with the diesel.
+It takes very little for diesel fuel to get contaminated.
+Here are a few common reasons why this happens: - Water Ingress: If the tank is leaking or not full, water gets inside it and mixes with the diesel.
 This causes the fuel to lose its efficiency.
 But over time, it also causes microbial growth and corrosion, spoiling its quality.
 Leakage in the tank also increases the chances of fuel oxidation, which is another reason it gets spoiled.

 - Cross Contamination: When two different types of fuel get mixed, their efficiency is immensely reduced.
 This type of contamination is frequent and is caused by differences in chemical composition and properties.